Arrange a callback

 • Similarly, if your injuries make it difficult for you to work in the future, you could also claim for future loss of income.

 To help determine how you’ll be affected by your injuries, a medical assessment would be required for your horse riding injury claim.
-A medical expert will review your medical records, examine you and discuss how you’ve suffered and then prepare a report to clarify your prognosis.
+A medical expert will review your medical records, examine you, discuss how you’ve suffered and then prepare a report to clarify your prognosis.
 Your solicitor will use this report to determine how much compensation you’ll try to claim.

 Providing proof for a horse riding injury claim